mfsyahrz/nex-flix/README.md

 ### Disclaimer
-This product uses the TMDb API but is not endorsed or certified by TMDb.
+This project is consuming the [TMDb](https://developers.themoviedb.org/) API to fetch Movies data ,but is not endorsed or certified by TMDb.